nethmidinanjana/bidhub/README.md

 1. Clone the repository
 2. Import the project into NetBeans or IntelliJ as a Maven EAR project
-3. Configure your MySQL database connection
-4. Deploy the EAR to GlassFish Server
+3. Deploy the EAR to GlassFish Server

 ---